Cantera/cantera/doc/sphinx/compiling.rst

 * Boost

   * http://www.boost.org/users/download/
-  * Known to work with version 1.46; Expected to work with versions >= 1.40
+  * Known to work with version 1.54; Expected to work with versions >= 1.40
   * Only the "header-only" portions of Boost are required.
 Cantera does not currently depend on any of the compiled Boost libraries.
+  * The compiled Boost.Thread library is required to build a thread-safe version of Cantera (using the ``build_thread_safe`` option to SCons.
+  * Pre-built Binaries for Windows are available from http://boost.teeks99.com/ .
+    Make sure to download the file corresponding to your architecture and Visual Studio version.

 Optional Programs
 -----------------

 * Numpy

-  * Required to build the Cantera Python module.
+  * Required to build the Cantera Python module, and to run significant portions of the test suite.
   * http://sourceforge.net/projects/numpy/
-  * Known to work with versions 1.3 and 1.6; Expected to work with version >= 1.1
+  * Known to work with versions 1.7 and 1.8; Expected to work with version >= 1.3
-  * Test suite requires version >= 1.3

 * `Cython <http://cython.org/>`_

   * Required to build the Python module
-  * Known to work with versions 0.17 and 0.18.
+  * Known to work with versions 0.19 and 0.20.
 Expected to work with versions >= 0.17.
-  * Supports Python 2.7 and 3.2.
-Expected to work with versions >= 3.2.
+  * Tested with Python 2.7 and 3.3.
+Expected to work with versions 2.6 and 3.1+
+    as well.

 * `3to2 <http://pypi.python.org/pypi/3to2>`_